chrysloi/alx-pre_course/README.md

 I'm now a ALX Student, this is my first repository as a full-stack engineer
->>I am learning well and I hope to learn more.
+>>I am learning well and I hope to